devEduardoLemos/payment-app/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory:
+3. Create a `.env` file in the root directory, with the content:
    ```plaintext
    REACT_APP_API_KEY=your-api-key-value
    ```